dotnet/spark/docs/building/ubuntu-instructions.md

 # Run Samples

-Once you build the samples, you can use `spark-submit` to submit your .NET Core apps.
+Once you build the samples, you can use `spark-submit` to submit your .NET 6 apps.
 Make sure you have followed the [pre-requisites](#pre-requisites) section and installed Apache Spark.

   1. Set the `DOTNET_WORKER_DIR` or `PATH` environment variable to include the path where the `Microsoft.Spark.Worker` binary has been generated (e.g., `~/dotnet.spark/artifacts/bin/Microsoft.Spark.Worker/Debug/net6.0/linux-x64/publish`)
   2. Open a terminal and go to the directory where your app binary has been generated (e.g., `~/dotnet.spark/artifacts/bin/Microsoft.Spark.CSharp.Examples/Debug/net6.0/linux-x64/publish`)